 Best Air Purifier for Germs

-When it comes to germs, a UV-C light purifier is hands down the best option.
+When it comes to germs, a HEPA and UV-C light purifier is hands down the best option.
 A UV-C light purifier uses intense levels of UV light to kill any living organisms that pass through.
+A HEPA filter will remove 99.97% of air particles that are at least .3 microns in size.
+An air purifier with a combination of a HEPA filter and UV-C light will get the job done.

 Types of Air Filters and Their Benefits